-- Internal school meeting to determine whether we can meet the needs of the young person. - Discussions with the family of the young person. - A home and/or school visit to be scheduled. - If the multi-disciplinary team agree that The Wildings is the most appropriate school for the young person, a transition plan will then be set into place.
+- Internal school meeting to determine whether we can meet the needs of the child. - Discussions with the family of the child. - A home and/or school visit to be scheduled. - If the multi-disciplinary team agree that The Wildings is the most appropriate school for the child, a transition plan will then be set into place.